Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Repo Changelog

+**18/02/2023:**
+  - Fixed V400 Hotend LED for some configuration files
+  - Fixed Z-Offset in configuration files

 **17/02/2023:**
   - Updated all configuration files so that they are in line with the new version of KlipperScreen. **All your files need to be replaced with the new ones**
   - New version of KlipperScreen which now allows to calibrate the Z-Offset and apply a safety Gcode Offset of 2mm before starting the first print